Keystone B-4: Design and development

 Originally ordered by the United States Army Air Corps as the LB-13 light bomber.
 When the LB- designation was dropped in 1930, the first five planes were redesignated Y1B-4.
 (The Y1B- designation indicates that funds for the design did not come from the normal annual funds.)

 The first B-3A (S/N 30-281) was converted to Y1B-4 configuration with the addition of R-1860-7 radial engines and low pressure tires.
 Because of more powerful engines, the performance of the Y1B-4 was a slight improvement on the B-3, but the only difference between the two planes was their engines.
 On April 28, 1931, the army ordered 25 improved Y1B-4s as the Keystone B-4A.
 This production version was part of the last biplane bomber order made by the Army Air Corps (along with 39 B-6As, identical in all respects except their make of engine), and the B-4As, delivered between January and April 1932, were the last biplane bombers delivered to the Air Corps.

 Operational history

-B-4 was the last of the Keystone biplane bombers ordered by the U.S. Army in late 1931.
+The B-4 was the last of the Keystone biplane bombers ordered by the U.S. Army in late 1931.
 These aircraft were used primarily as observation and reconnaissance aircraft as early as 1934 when the Martin B-10B went into operational service.
 Some remained in service into the early 1940s.